Ranking Metrics: Extending Acceptability and Performance Indexes: Ranking metrics: basic definitions and related properties

-Another particular normalization choice is taking $r(0) = + \infty$ as in \cite{RosazzaSgarra2013} and \cite{Righi2024}.
-If this is assumed, the following remark further justifies relaxing the properties to cash-quasi-concavity alone to avoid the collapse to trivial cases.
+\begin{remark} Note that part~ii) establishes condition~\eqref{def:cash-quasiconc-r(k)infty} only for $k\in\mathbb{R}_+$, whereas part~i) requires it for all $k\in\mathbb{R}$.
+Consequently, under the sole assumptions of quasiconcavity at $0$ and $r(0)=+\infty$, part~i) and part~ii) together imply cash-quasiconcavity only at $k\in\mathbb{R}_+$.
+Cash-quasiconcavity at $k<0$ requires additional assumptions on $r$, such as those in Proposition~\ref{prop:qconc0+add-qconck}. \end{remark} Another particular normalization choice is taking $r(0) = + \infty$ as in \cite{RosazzaSgarra2013} and \cite{Righi2024}.
+If this is assumed, the following remark further justifies relaxing the properties to cash-quasiconcavity alone to avoid the collapse to trivial cases.